harrypango/calculator/README.md

 # Simple Calculator

-This is a very simple a user-friendly calculator.
-Enjoy :)
+This is a very simple and user-friendly calculator.
+Have fun :)